Outstanding Resilience

 Author's Note

-As a Deaf feminist who is passionate about Women's Studies, I wanted to highlight the remarkable resilience of Utah's Deaf women.
-Despite facing marginalization in various aspects of life, including social, economic, professional, and political areas, these women have not only lived fulfilling and productive lives but have also achieved educational and career milestones that are truly admirable.
+As a Deaf feminist with a strong interest in Women's Studies, I feel empowered by the remarkable resilience and achievements of Deaf women in Utah.
+Despite facing marginalization in social, economic, professional, and political areas, these women have led fulfilling and productive lives.
+They have achieved impressive educational and professional milestones that are truly admirable.
+Their journey serves as a source of hope and inspiration for all of us.

 When writing about individuals for our history website, I choose to use their first name to acknowledge all individuals who contribute to and advocate for our community's causes.
 Our patriarchal culture often expects to recognize women's advocacy, contributions, and achievements using their husbands' last names instead of their own.
 However, in the spirit of inclusivity, equality, and recognizing each individual's unique identity, I have decided to use their first names throughout the website.
 This decision reaffirms our commitment to these values and highlights the significant role of women's advocacy in our community.